IBM/dbb/zBuilder/ProcessDeletedFiles/README.md

 # ProcessDeletedFiles Custom Task

 ## Overview
-The ProcessDeletedFiles custom Groovy task provides zBuilder support for Wazi Deploy by handling file deletions during incremental builds.
-For each deleted file, it adds deletion records to the DBB build report and removes associated members from the build datasets.
+The ProcessDeletedFiles custom Groovy task manages deleted files in zBuilder incremental builds by adding deletion records to the build report and removing leftover build artifacts.
+It relies on context provided by the `ImpactAnalysis` task and is designed to run during incremental build lifecycles.
+Deletion records in the build report can be used by deployment tools to remove deployed artifacts in later stages of the pipeline.

 ## Contents
 | Folder/File | Description |